 Rich Miner, co-founder of Android, is a General Partner and leads Google Ventures’ East Coast investment team.
 His investments include MessageMe, Enterproid, CustomMade, and Hubspot.
 He sits on the boards for Crittercism, EnglishCentral, VigLink, and Recorded Future.

-The Industry Heatmap below shows the distribution of investments in the Internet Software & Services space by sub-industry, with 2010-2011 on the left and 2012-2013 on the right.
-The size of the box represents the number of deals and the darkness of the blue represents total funding.
+Our Industry Heatmap below shows the distribution of investments in the internet software and services space by subindustry, with 2010-2011 on the left, 2012-2013 in the middle and all activity since on the right.
+Each box’s size represents deal count and color darkness represents funding volume.

-Although the majority of Google Ventures’ investments still take place in California near the mothership, the firm has recently increased its investments in Massachusetts.
-The firm participated in rounds totaling $87 million across 10 deals in Massachusetts between 2010 and 2012, and this has jumped to $212 million in 28 deals between 2012 and 2014.
-Some of their recent Boston-area deals include Adelphic, CustomMade, Hubspot, and LevelUp.
+As in prior years, the majority of Google Ventures’ investments still take place in California.
+In 2012 and 2013, Google Ventures increased its investment pace in Massachusetts.
+The firm participated in rounds totaling $87 million across 10 deals in Massachusetts between 2010 and 2011, and this jumped to $212 million in 28 deals between 2012 and 2013.

 The table below gives details on the firm’s deals in each stage: